r4ulcl/wifi_db/README.md

 # wifi_db
-Script to parse Aircrack-ng captures into a SQLite database.
+Script to parse Aircrack-ng captures into a SQLite database, get handshakes (in 22000 hashcat format) and extract MGT identities.

 ## Install